Home > HVAC > How Humid Air Impacts Your AC (And What to Do)

 One of the most important things you can do for your AC is to schedule regular professional service.
 An air conditioner that’s struggling with dirty coils, low refrigerant, or a clogged drain line simply can’t remove humidity effectively.
 Regular maintenance is crucial; having your system checked and serviced at least once a year ensures it operates at peak efficiency.
 During a tune-up, a technician will clean key components and make adjustments that directly impact your AC’s dehumidifying capabilities.
 Signing up for one of our Service Maintenance Programs is the easiest way to keep your system in top shape.

-Improve Your Home’s Insulation and Airflow
+Check Your Home’s Insulation and Airflow

 Your home’s structure plays a huge role in managing indoor humidity.
 If humid, outdoor air is constantly seeping in through gaps and cracks, your AC will always be playing catch-up.
 By sealing the envelope of your home, you can stop moisture from getting inside and stabilize your home’s relative humidity.
 Pay attention to areas around windows, doors, and ductwork.
 Proper insulation acts as another important barrier.
 Also, take a moment to check the airflow inside.
 Make sure furniture, rugs, or curtains aren’t blocking any air vents, as this can trap humid air in certain spots and prevent your system from circulating air properly.

-Finding the Right HVAC Partner in Thomasville
+How to Choose the Right HVAC Pro in Thomasville

 Choosing an HVAC company is about more than just getting a new air conditioner.
 It’s about finding a long-term partner who understands Thomasville’s climate and can help you keep your home comfortable and healthy.
 The right team will not only install the perfect system but also provide the ongoing support you need to manage humidity and keep everything running smoothly for years to come.
 Here’s what to look for when you’re ready to find that perfect match for your home.

-Get a Professional Home Assessment
+Start with a Professional Home Assessment

 This is the most important first step.
 An HVAC system that’s too big or too small for your space will always struggle with humidity.
 An oversized unit cools the air too quickly and shuts off before it can pull moisture out, leaving you with that cold, clammy feeling.
 An undersized unit will run constantly and never quite catch up.
 A true professional will evaluate your home’s size, layout, and insulation to recommend a system that’s just right.
 You can even get a preliminary evaluation for a replacement with convenient Virtual Tele-Tech appointments to get started.

-Look for Quality Installation and Maintenance Plans
+Ask About Installation and Maintenance Plans

 A great HVAC system is only as good as its installation, but the relationship shouldn’t end there.
 To keep your AC effectively removing humidity, it needs regular care.
 Seasonal check-ups where a technician cleans the coils and checks refrigerant levels are essential for peak performance.
 This is why finding a company with solid service maintenance programs is so important.
 Consistent maintenance not only helps your system manage moisture better but also extends its lifespan and prevents surprise breakdowns on the hottest days of the year.